Subscribe

 Avoid Damaging Chemicals and Pesticides

 Reduce your exposure to dangerous artificial chemicals by buying organic food, avoiding food packaged (especially wrapped) in plastic, by not using plastic cooking utensils or non-stick cookware and by not storing/re-heating food in plastic containers.
-Also, use an independently tested water filter jug and avoid both disposable and personal plastic water bottles.
+Also, use an independently tested water filter jug and avoid both single-use and personal plastic water bottles.
 Finally, audit your cleaning and personal hygiene products for dangerous chemicals.

 Want to look at the science later but, right now, you are just interested in some actions to take?